 The Xiongnu civilization and the Han Empire frequently clashed in military conflicts.
-Henan Museum .
+(Erica Guilane-Nachez/Adobe Stock)

 The discovery of the palace was first made in 1941 when Russian construction workers were clearing a track from Abakan, the capital city of Russia’s Khakassia Republic, to the village of Askyz, and found the buried foundations of a ruined building.
 When the site was excavated by archaeologists over the following four years, they found something highly unusual – the remains of a large palace typical of the Han Empire (206 BC – 220 AD).

-A sketch showing the layout of the palace in Abrakan.
-Image source .
+A sketch showing the layout of the palace in Abakan.
+(GB Shchukin)

-The doors of the central hall were decorated with massive bronze cast mascarons, decoration in the form of a sculpted face, with handles in the form of horned rams.
-The ringed-handle passed through the nose of the ram.
+The doors of the central hall were decorated with massive bronze cast mascarons in the form of a sculpted face, with handles in the form of horned rams.
+The ringed handle passed through the nose of the ram.

-Among the other exacavated artifacts at the palace, archaeologists found jade vase fragments, gold earrings, bronze ware, pottery, knives, belt buckles, plow lines, stone carvings of elephants and animal heads, and a range of tools that would have been used in its construction.
+Among the other excavated artifacts at the palace, archaeologists found jade vase fragments, gold earrings, bronze ware, pottery, knives, belt buckles, plow lines, stone carvings of elephants and animal heads, and a range of tools that would have been used in its construction.
 It is unclear where these artifacts are now located.
-Hopefully, they have been preserved and protected.

-Architectural impression of the palace near Abakan.
-Credit: GB Shchukin.
-Image source .
+Architectural impression of the Chinese palace near Abakan.
+(GB Shchukin)

 The discovery of the palace sparked a lively debate regarding how the palace and its high-ranking occupants came to live not only far away from the Han homeland, but also in enemy territory.